List of 2020 Indian Premier League personnel changes: Auction

 The auction was conducted on 19 December 2019 in Kolkata.
 The teams will have an additional purse balance of Rs.3 crores in addition to balance remaining of their original Rs.
 85 crores.
 A total of 971 players including 258 overseas players have registered for the 2019 IPL Auctions, wheres a maximum of 73 positions are to be filled.

 Later, the Governing Council sent the eight franchises the final list of players, which has been trimmed from the original 971 to 332, including 19 Indian capped players.
 The final list also includes 24 new players that were added after those names were requested by the franchises.

-62 players, 29 overseas and 33 Indians were sold as the eight Indian Premier League franchises splurged their way into fierce bids at the auction held in Kolkata.

-Australia fast bowler Pat Cummins set the cash registers ringing as he became the most expensive overseas signing in the history of the tournament after Kolkata Knight Riders acquired him for a whopping Rs.15.50 crores.

-His Australian teammate, all-rounder Glenn Maxwell too earned big with the final bid being locked at Rs.
-10.75 crores.
-The West Indian duo of Sheldon Cottrell and Shimron Hetmyer went for Rs.
-8.50 crores and Rs.
-7.75 crores to KXIP and Delhi Capitals respectively.

-Two international captains – Aaron Finch and Eoin Morgan – also garnered huge interest as Royal Challengers Bangalore and KKR snapped them up to bolster their squads.

-The young batting sensation from Mumbai, Yashasvi Jaiswal went to Rajasthan Royals for a whopping Rs.
-2.4 crores while the experienced leggie, Pravin Tambe was bought by KKR.